 2. Object distance

 For a successful drone processing, the footage can be taken both from UHD drone or fixed cameras in heights from 50 to 250 meters above the ground or from the monitored traffic objects.
 Meaning that on 250m high scenes with top-down or steep view, the objects would be this far and the results will be accurate.

 Be careful with camera tilt on drone footage, if the camera is not angled directly downwards, object distance would be much greater for objects further away.
 Good Vision Video Insights can still deliver results for bigger distances but cannot guarantee a proper accuracy for objects too far away.

 For this reason we recommend top-down drone footage but if you require a tilt scene for your analysis, try to record in lower heights than the maximal 250m.
 Top-down view is best for higher altitude footage and highway/road traffic focus, whilst angled camera on low altitude flights will allow for better detection of smaller objects like bicycles and motorcycles.

-For videos from lower heights the footage can be of 2K (2560 x 1440), or FULL HD (1920 x 1080) resolution.
-GoodVision can provide declared accuracy level and detect objects of 20px size with drone HD processing on ultra-HD footage.
+For videos from lower heights (up to 100m) the footage can be of 2K (2560 x 1440), or FULL HD (1920 x 1080) resolution for flights around 50m.
+GoodVision can provide the declared accuracy level and detect objects of 20px size with drone processing on ultra-HD footage.